By Elizabeth LaScala, PhD

 While UC-Merced is too new to have established campus traditions, aside from a Family Weekend as well as a Welcome Week, it may well be the best UC campus for students who have a serious interest in sustainability.
 UC-Merced is the only college in the country to have all of its campus buildings “built green from the ground up.”
 All campus buildings are or will be Leadership in Energy and Environmental Design (LEED) certified, cooled using recycled water.
 Recyclable materials are used in constructing campus buildings.
-UC-Merced is also a nice option for those who enjoy outdoor recreation.
-Among many programs, the university’s Outdoor Experience office offers a Week of Wilderness, inviting incoming freshmen and transfer students to backpack and camp in Yosemite National Park!
+UC-Merced is also a great option for those who enjoy outdoor recreation.
+Among many programs, the university’s Outdoor Experience office offers a Week of Wilderness, inviting incoming freshmen and transfer students to backpack and camp in Yosemite National Park—a very nice perk!

 This article is the fifth in a series about the University of California.
 Going alphabetically, the first article was about the top-ranked UC-Berkeley, the second was devoted to UC-Davis, then UC-Irvine and UCLA.
 To read those profiles click here.